clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 ### Features ###

 - Written in Python.
-- Has code execution features.
+- It has code execution features.
 - [More](http://www.giuspen.com/cherrytree/#features) from the program web page.

 ### Pros ###

-- Lots of internationalization.
+- There is of internationalization.
 - Attractive interface.
 - Hierarchical note-taking.
-- It has a very nice, if somewhat dated, manual written by a third party.
+- It has a lovely, if somewhat dated, user manual written by a third party.

 ### Cons ###

 - It's open source, but you can only download the source as a `tar.xz` file.
 It would be nice if it were on a public repository site where you could browse the source.
-- It is not clear that truly large knowledge stores can be effectively organized in a visual tree.
+- It is not clear that vast knowledge stores can be effectively organized in a visual tree.

 ## TreeSheets ##

 [TreeSheets](http://strlen.com/treesheets/) takes a somewhat different approach to organizing your data.
-It is free form in that it lets you arrange you data freely on a page, moving tables and text blocks wherever you like.
+It is free form in that it lets you arrange your data freely on a page, moving tables and text blocks wherever you like.
 Any number of "sheets" can be created and open at one time.
-Each can be arranged as you like in two dimensions.
+Each can be arranged as you want in two dimensions.

 ### Features ###